If you want to build a strong financial future for yourself, you need to learn how to manage your assets and expenses.

-- A type of expenditure that flows through income statement to arrive at net income and is being recorded in bookkeeping in two accounting methods
+- A type of expenditure that flows through income statements to arrive at net income.

 To fully understand these terms, we will provide you with some examples.

-An asset can be tangible: a car, real estate, cash, machinery.
-Or an intangible asset like intellectual property, patents, trademark, copyrights, or goodwill.
-You can also acquire and upgrade any fixed asset (ex. property, technology, equipment) by capital expenditure.
+An asset is usually tangible: a car, real estate, cash, machinery, etc. Or an intangible asset like intellectual property, patents, trademarks, copyrights, or goodwill.
+You can also acquire and upgrade any fixed asset (ex., property, technology, equipment) through capital expenditures.

-We can state that assets and expenses are not yin&yang.
-Even though they cannot exist without the other, one brings you profit and one does not.
-Nonetheless, they complement each other to improve your business.
-But assets are where your focus should point.
+We can state unequivocally that assets and expenses are not yin and yang.
+Even though they cannot exist without each other, one brings you profit and the other does not.
+Nonetheless, they can complement each other.
+But assets are where your focus should be.

-An asset needs to be recognized in the balance sheet by meeting recognition criteria.
+An asset needs to be recognized on the balance sheet by meeting recognition criteria.
 The general criteria are probability and reliability.
-When it’s highly probable that the future economic benefits will flow into a business or have a reliably measured cost or value, an asset can be submitted into the balance sheet.
+When it’s highly probable that future economic benefits will flow into a business or have a reliably measured cost or value, an asset can be submitted to the balance sheet.

 We account for assets by doing a process of depreciation, which shows the asset’s cost throughout its useful life and shows it’s losing value over time due to that process of devaluation.

 Guide to Accounting for Expenses